 About three hours later a mountain rescue team with two monster trucks with 46″ tires arrived.
-Since the road was in the meantime covered by one meter deep snow it was impossible to get our cars to Akureyri.
+Since the road was in the meantime covered by one-meter deep snow it was impossible to get our cars to Akureyri.
 We had to leave them at the mountain pass and were brought by the monster trucks to a hotel in Akureyri.
-With their huge tires and an extremely low tire pressure of 0.5 bar they could drive above the deep snow.
+With their huge tires and extremely low tire pressure of 0.5 bar they could drive above the deep snow.
 About six hours later, in the middle of the night, the police called our hotel and told us that the snowplows will soon have cleaned the road and we could pick up our cars.
-By the way this was not a small side road this was the ring road no. 1, the main road in Iceland.
+By the way, this was not a small side road this was the ring road no. 1, the main road in Iceland.

-On another day all roads in eastern Iceland were completely closed for 24 hours due to a snow storm.
-On the south coast I had wind gusts of more than 120 km/h.
+On another day all roads in eastern Iceland were completely closed for 24 hours due to a snowstorm.
+On the south coast, I had wind gusts of more than 120 km/h.
 The hotel owners recommended not to leave the hotel at all but I decided to try to get to the next location.
 The wind on that day was really extreme.
 If you tried to get out of the car, first you couldn’t open the door due to wind pressure.
 Then, when you finally managed to get out of the car, the storm just pushed you over if you had nothing to hold on.
-On one place the wind was so strong that I was even slightly afraid that the car could flip over.
+In one place the wind was so strong that I was even slightly afraid that the car could flip over.

-During the whole trip nearly every trail was extremely slippery due to ice-covered rocks.
+During the whole trip, nearly every trail was extremely slippery due to ice-covered rocks.
 Luckily I had my crampons with me and put them on whenever I left my car.
-After the first days I even stored them in the pouch of the drivers door because the risk of getting hurt while walking from the drivers seat to the trunk to get the crampons was too high.
+After the first days, I even stored them in the pouch of the driver’s door because the risk of getting hurt while walking from the driver’s seat to the trunk to get the crampons was too high.
 If you plan to visit Iceland in winter some lightweight crampons are a must in my opinion.

 As you can imagine photography under these conditions is also not easy.
 My front lens was always covered by ice or snow.
-I brought about a dozen microfiber cloths to Iceland for lens cleaning and used them up on the first few days.
+I brought about a dozen microfiber cloths to Iceland for lens cleaning and used them up in the first few days.
 I had to buy some additional ones in Akureyri (for a horrendous price).
-In addition I got some serious frostbite on my fingertips from the short moments where I had to remove my glove for example to change filters.
+In addition, I got some serious frostbite on my fingertips from the short moments where I had to remove my glove for example to change filters.

 This was my itinerary on this trip: